jigar-vyas/chatbot/README.md

 Backend: FastAPI
 Frontend: Streamlit

+## Getting Started
+Follow these steps to get the project up and running on your local machine.

 ## Prerequisites
-Python 3.8 or higher
+Python 3.8 or higher required

+## Clone the repository and set up the environment
+First, clone this repository and navigate to the project directory.

+git clone "repo_link"
+cd chatbot

-## Create virtual environment
+## Create and activate virtual environment
 python -m venv venv

 On Windows